-- Maintain a strong ongoing focus and capability to evaluate growth opportunities where long-term shareholder value can be created. - Consider innovative investment approaches to complement traditional growth models to provide future optionality. - Ensure a patient, disciplined and broad scanning approach to investment opportunities is maintained. - Apply rigorous due diligence and integration processes postacquisition. - Maintain a strong balance sheet to enable the Group to act opportunistically. - Consider opportunities to divest assets either in full or in part, where long-term shareholder value can be created.
+Our strategies Our achievements Our focus for the coming years Renew the portfolio through Acquired Pacific Brands' Workwear business in our Industrial and Safety business.
+Maintain a strong ongoing focus and capability to evaluate growth opportunities where long-term shareholder value can be created.
+Consider innovative investment approaches to complement value-adding transactions Completed the divestment of Kleenheat's east coast LPG distribution business.
+Exercised the call option to acquire the remaining 50 per cent of the Coles traditional growth models to provide future optionality.
+Ensure a patient, disciplined and broad scanning approach to investment opportunities is maintained.
+Apply rigorous due diligence and integration processes post- acquisition.
+Maintain a strong balance sheet to enable the Group to act opportunistically. interest in Quadrant Energy.
+Consider opportunities to divest assets either in full or in part, where long-term shareholder value can be created.